-Arroyo has successfully advanced AT&T’s IT transformation strategy from integration, rationalization, and capabilities development to an innovation fueled organization focused on transforming business processes and market offerings in ways that create new value and velocity for AT&T’s business, customers, and partners.
-Under Arroyo’s leadership, AT&T has been consistently recognized for thought leadership and creativity in information technology innovation and execution.
-Awards include the Information Week 500 for five consecutive years and the CIO 100 Award in six of the last seven years.
-AT&T was also recognized by Computerworld as one of the 100 best companies to work for in IT for 2012 and by the American Business Awards as the 2009 IT Department of the Year.
+Thaddeus was appointed to his current position in January 2015.
+Previously, he served as President of Technology Development where he successfully advanced AT&T’s technology transformation strategy from integration, rationalization, and capabilities development to an innovation-fueled organization focused on transforming business processes and market offerings in ways that create new value and velocity for AT&T’s business, customers, and partners.
+Thaddeus also served as AT&T’s CIO beginning in January 2007 following the close of the merger between AT&T, BellSouth, and Cingular.
+Under Thaddeus’ leadership, AT&T has been consistently recognized for thought leadership and creativity in technology innovation and execution.
+Awards include the Information Week 500 for six consecutive years and the CIO 100 Award in seven of the last eight years.
+AT&T was also recognized by Computerworld as one of the 100 best companies to work for in IT for 2014, 2013 and 2012, and by the American Business Awards as the 2009 IT Department of the Year.

-Prior to joining AT&T, Arroyo served as chief information officer at Cingular Wireless and prior to that he served as senior vice president of Product Marketing and Development for Sabre Corporation.
+Prior to joining AT&T, Thaddeus served as CIO at Cingular Wireless and prior to that, as senior VP of Product Marketing and Development for Sabre Corporation.
 His responsibilities included infrastructure development, deployment, strategic planning, and data network services.
-Prior to joining Sabre, Arroyo was employed in Southwestern Bell’s IT organization.

-Arroyo is an active board member for the National Center for Women & Information Technology and the Hispanic IT Executive Council.
-He also serves on the SMU Cox School of Business Executive Advisory Board.
-Arroyo has a bachelor’s degree in mathematics from the University of Texas at Arlington, and a Master’s of Business Administration from Southern Methodist University.
+Thaddeus is an active board member for the National Center for Women & Information Technology and the Hispanic IT Executive Council.
+He is a Governance Fellow with the National Association of Corporate Directors and serves on the SMU Cox School of Business Executive Advisory Board.
+Thaddeus has a BS in mathematics from the University of Texas at Arlington, and an MBA from Southern Methodist University.